Submission guidelines and information

 - Course reserve materials are processed on a first-come, first-served basis.

-- The library is not responsible for damaged or missing items.
+- The library is not responsible for damaged or missing personal materials.

 E-Reserves and PolyLearn